-It has also been hard to study which chemo drugs work best against MCC.
-Because of this, doctors often use chemo drugs that are helpful against other types of fast-growing neuroendocrine tumors.
+Merkel cell carcinoma (MCC) is rare, so it’s been hard to study the use of chemotherapy for MCC in clinical trials.
+Because of this, doctors often use chemo drugs that have been helpful in treating other types of fast-growing neuroendocrine tumors.
 The most commonly used drugs for MCCs that have spread include:

 Most often, either cisplatin or carboplatin is used, often along with etoposide.
 Topotecan tends to have fewer serious side effects, so it might be a better option for some people who are older or have serious health problems.

-These side effects usually go away once treatment is finished.
-Some drugs can have other effects that are not listed above, so be sure to talk with your cancer care team about what to expect.
+These side effects usually go away over time once treatment is finished.
+Some drugs can have other effects that are not listed here, so be sure to talk with your cancer care team about what to expect.